Comparison inequalities and fastest-mixing Markov chains: Fastest mixing on a path. Fastest mixing on a path

-\begin{Remark} (a)~The multiset of values $\{ \PP_i(U_t = j):j \in \{0, \dots, n \} \}$ for the uniform chain~$U$ started in state~$i$ does not depend on $i \in \{0, \dots, n\}$; therefore, the uniform chain minimizes various distances from stationarity (including all those listed in \refE{E:Sc}) not only when the starting state is~$0$ but in the worst case over all starting states (and indeed over all starting distributions).
+and so there exist $i + 1$ entries of the vector $\pi_t$ whose sum is at least $\Sigma_t(i)$.
+We conclude that $\pi_t$ majorizes $\sigma_t$, as asserted. \end{pf*} \begin{Remark} (a) The multiset of values $\{ \PP_i(U_t = j)\dvtx j \in\{0,\ldots, n \} \} $ for the uniform chain $U$ started in state $i$ does not depend on $i \in\{0,\ldots, n\}$; therefore, the uniform chain minimizes various distances from stationarity (including all those listed in Example~\ref{ESc}) not only when the starting state is $0$ but in the worst case over all starting states (and indeed over all starting distributions).\vadjust{\goodbreak}